Tucson shops named in Mexico lawsuit against arms dealers

 The lawsuit argues that straw-buyers bypass hundreds of other gun dealers in Arizona to go to these shops.

-"Over the last 5 years, each of these Defendants is among the 10 dealers with the most crime guns recovered in Mexico and traced back to a dealership in Arizona," the lawsuit says.
+"Over the last five years, each of these defendants is among the 10 dealers with the most crime guns recovered in Mexico and traced back to a dealership in Arizona," the lawsuit says.

 The announcement comes several days after a U.S. federal judge dismissed Mexico’s first lawsuit against U.S. gun manufacturers.
 The judge ruled Mexico’s claims did not overcome the broad protection provided to gun manufacturers by the Protection of Lawful Commerce in Arms Act passed in 2005.
 Ebrard said Mexico would appeal that decision.